Legacy Law | Keeping You A Step Ahead

 What Assets Are At Risk?

 If you are a single individual, you can be required to sell your home, cash in your retirement accounts, remove the cash value of life insurance policies, and sell or spend most of the other things you own until you get down to the asset limit.
-As an unmarried individual in 2021, Medicaid’s asset limit is $2,000.
-In short, that means that you can only own a total of $2,000 in assets before Medicaid will pay for your care.
-Everything else has to be sold and spent for your care.
+As an unmarried individual, Medicaid’s asset limit is $2,000.
+In short, that means that you can only own a total of $2,000 in countable assets before Medicaid will help.
+Everything else has to be sold and spent down to pay for your care.

 Married couples are treated somewhat differently under the current rules.
 Medicaid allows the healthy spouse to stay in the marital residence, keep one vehicle, have a prepaid funeral, and have a limited amount of “other assets.”